marcglasberg/async_redux/README.md

 );
 ```

-As you can see above, when the app starts you use the `readAppState` method
+As you can see above, when the app starts you use the `readState` method
 to try and read the state from the disk.
 If this method returns `null`, you must create an initial state and save it.
 You then create the store with the `initialState` and the `persistor`.